dominicfarr/minima_guides/minima_ec2/step3/index.md

 systemctl status docker
 ```

-You should get some output like this [and more] Look out for the text in green: enabled and active (running)
+You should get some output like this.
+Look out for the text in green: enabled and active (running)

 ![](dockerServiceRunning.png)